Simplicial Ricci Flow

 RC was originally developed for general relativity as a piecewise--flat, coordinate--free simplicial representation of the 4-dimensional spacetime geometry.
 The geometry interior to each simplex is assumed to be a Minkowski flat spacetime.
 However, this theory is equally applicable for the curvature analysis of a $d$--dimensional simplicial spacelike geometry of interest here.
 Accordingly, we will assume that the geometry interior to each $d$--simplex is Euclidean flat space.
 In this transition, the formalism is otherwise unaltered from 4-dimensional spacetime geometries to purely spatial geometries.
 We will use this fact to implement RC and to construct the RRF equation in $d$--dimensions in this manuscript.

 The circumcentric dual lattice is fundamental to RC \cite{FL:1984,M:1986,Caselle:1989,MM:2008b} which is not the case for dual lattices of other kinds, e.g. the barycentric dual lattice.
 Consider a compact simplicial lattice ${\mathcal S}$ and its circumcentric dual ${\mathcal S}^*$.
-We note that for simplicity (and not out of necessity), we consider only compact $d$--dimensional simplicial geometries in this paper --- proper boundary terms have been considered in RC \cite{Hartle:1981}.
+For simplicity, and not out of necessity, we consider only compact $d$--dimensional simplicial geometries in this paper.
+This could be extended to geometries with boundaries by utilizing previous results in RC \cite{Hartle:1981}.
 Furthermore, we also assume here, for the same reasons, that ${\mathcal S}$ is a well--centered Delaunay lattice \cite{Van:2009} and ${\mathcal S}^*$ is its Voronoi lattice.
 The vertices, edges, triangles, $\ldots$ and $d$--simplexes in ${\mathcal S}$ will be denoted by $\sigma_0$, $\sigma_1$, $\sigma_2$, ..., $\sigma_d$; respectively.
-The geometry of each simplex is determined uniquely by its $d \choose 2$ squared lengths; consequently the geometry of the entire simplicial lattice, $\left\{\ell_a^2\right\} \in {\mathcal S}$ is a function of all the edge lengths.
+The geometry of each simplex is determined uniquely by its $d \choose 2$ squared lengths; consequently the geometry of the entire simplicial lattice, $\left\{\ell_i^2\right\} \in {\mathcal S}$ is a function of all the edge lengths.